SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 throughput and low latency and, in some cases, carry different streams (e.g., audio and video) in a single transport connection (e.g., WebRTC {{?RFC8825}}).

-Superior service during adverse network events can be achieved by the sender conveying packet behavior preferences to the network for packets within a single UDP 4-tuple.
-During adverse network events this allows the network to be informed about the least-impactful packets to drop (or delay) in the same UDP 4-tuple.
-Without such signaling, the network can only indiscriminately drop (or delay) packets.
-With such capability, loss-tolerant and delay-tolerant transport protocols such as RTP, QUIC {{?RFC9000}}, and Unreliable QUIC {{?RFC9221}} can inform the network and provide a superior end user experience.

 With RTP {{?RFC3550}}, the media type could be examined and used as an implicit signal for determining relative priority.
 However,